MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/warehousing/packing-station-not-.md

 ms.dyn365.ops.version: 10.0.19
 ---

-# Packing station not displaying product notes
+# Packing station doesn't display product notes

 KB Number: 4614615

 ## Issue description

-The packing notes are not displayed on the packing form when packing instructions attachment is added either to a product master or a product variant.
+Packing notes aren't displayed on the packing form when the packing instructions attachment is added either to a product master or to a product variant.

 ## Resolution

-Microsoft has evaluated this issue and determined not to fix this issue as a hot-fix.
+This is the expected behavior.

 The current logic for displaying packing notes on the packing form requires the notes to be associated with the shipments.